denten-books/plain-text/5-chapter.md

 sleeves, somewhere between 1/4 and 2 inches thick, depending on the tape format.
 Reading from the ledger, Krapp counts at least nine boxes.
 Spool five, recorded on his thirty-ninth birthday, is found in box three.
-Given modest storage-box capacity, we would expect about fifteen to twenty spools per box.
+Given modest storage-box capacity, we would expect some fifteen to twenty spools per box.
 Which means that after more than forty years of recording, Krapp would have accumulated on the order of several hundred reels, and at least as many hours of recording (assuming, conservatively, that his recording sessions lasted